 Swimming and fishing is very popular, as well as plenty of relaxing, hiking and bird watching.
 If you are into your 4WDing, its also quite close to some of the biggest dunes in Australia, with Yeagarup Beach an absolute must.

 Getting to the camp site

-To get to the Warren Camp ground, find the Old Vasse hwy, and follow it down until you find the Heartbreak trail.
+To get to the Warren Campground, find the Old Vasse highway, and follow it down until you get to the Heartbreak trail.
 The Warren is the second camp ground on the Heartbreak trail.
 Be aware though that the track is one way and if you decide to change sites (not within each camp ground) you have to drive all the way around the loop again!

 I was absolutely blown away at the range of camping opportunities around Pemberton.
-I’m not sure whether the DEC has a greater presence in Pemberton, but they have more camp sites available than anywhere else I have been to.
+I’m not sure whether the DBCA have a greater presence in Pemberton, but they have more camp sites available than anywhere else I have been to.
 There’s quite a few Warren River camping opportunities if you poke around.

 1) Drafty’s is another campsite located on the Heartbreak trail.
 It is set up for more people and has a camp kitchen, several drop toilets, gas burners and in total 22 camp sites.